TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/QueryBuilder/Index.rst

     out the first n records".
 Internally, :sql:`LIMIT` will be added by Doctrine DBAL and set to a very high value.

-*   In TYPO3 v13 it will be possible to use :php:`->setMaxResults(null)` to retrieve
-    all results.

-*   In versions before TYPO3 v13 it is possible to use :php:`->setMaxResults(0)`
-    to retrieve all results.
-This is not possible in TYPO3 v13 anymore due to changes in the underlying Doctrine DBAL v4.
+*   :php:`->setMaxResults()` can be called with the argument :php:`0` to return the complete result set without any :sql:`LIMIT` in versions prior to TYPO3 v13.
+Starting with TYPO3 v13, the argument must instead be set to :php:`null` to achieve the same effect due to changes in the underlying library Doctrine DBAL v4.
+If an unlimited result set is needed, and no reset of previous instructions is required, this method call should best be omitted for best compatibility.

 .. _database-query-builder-add: